-- Midwifery care respects the unique physical, emotional, social, and cultural characteristics of each individual and recognizes the strength and power of women. - 2.
+- 1. Midwifery care respects the unique physical, emotional, social, and cultural characteristics of each individual and recognizes the strength and power of women. - 2.
 Midwifery care is based on a partnership with women, provided with compassion, continuity, human presence, and communication that demonstrates cultural humility and respect. - 3.
 Midwifery care fosters the belief that pregnancy and birth are normal physiologic processes to be respected and supported. - 4.
 Midwifery care fosters the belief that all life cycle stages and transitions are normal physiologic processes. - 5.
-Midwifery care supports judicious use of intervention and technology when necessary to ensure healthy outcomes for women and infants and recognizes that care must be individualized and based on the best available evidence. - Midwifery care emphasizes health promotion and disease prevention and recognizes that these must be relevant to each person's life experiences and knowledge, and must be offered in a health care system that is equitable, accessible, and ethical. - Midwives provide education and counseling to empower women to make informed decisions, thereby assuming responsibility for their health and the health of their newborns. - 8.
+Midwifery care supports judicious use of intervention and technology when necessary to ensure healthy outcomes for women and infants and recognizes that care must be individualized and based on the best available evidence. - 6.
+Midwifery care emphasizes health promotion and disease prevention and recognizes that these must be relevant to each person's life experiences and knowledge, and must be offered in a health care system that is equitable, accessible, and ethical. - 7.
+Midwives provide education and counseling to empower women to make informed decisions, thereby assuming responsibility for their health and the health of their newborns. - 8.
 Midwives serve as advocates for women, newborns and families within the health care system and, within the struggle for basic human rights and social justice for all individuals, recognize that the violation of women's rights violates the rights of all people. - 9.
 Midwifery care is family-centered and strives to involve the woman's significant others in the delivery of care as the woman deems appropriate. - 10.
 Midwives recognize the potential transformative aspects of pregnancy and the childbirth experience and use these opportunities for enhancing the individual woman's self-esteem, health, and personal growth.
 Midwives recognize that women's health contributes to family, community, national, and global health. - 11.
 Midwifery is an independent health discipline possessing its own special core of knowledge, skills, and competencies, yet midwives recognize the need for consultation, collaboration, and referral as appropriate with other health care team members. - 12.
 Midwifery recognizes the importance of confidentiality and respect for privacy in all health care encounters. - 13.
-Midwifery education recognizes that education and continuing competency are lifelong pursuits and therefore the faculty is committed to providing opportunities for professional advancement for students and midwives. - 14.
-Midwifery education recognizes that adult students are responsible for their own learning and therefore the faculty provides a climate that facilitates the acquisition of knowledge and skills essential to safe clinical practice while respecting individual learning styles.

-- 15. Midwifery education promotes community services. - 16.
-Midwifery education at the graduate level promotes professional role development that mandates an ability to evaluate and implement research, to analyze local, state, national and international health care policy, to assess the health of communities, and to participate in teaching. - 17.
+Midwifery education recognizes that education and continuing competency are lifelong pursuits and therefore the faculty is committed to providing opportunities for professional advancement for students and midwives. - Midwifery education recognizes that adult students are responsible for their own learning and therefore the faculty provides a climate that facilitates the acquisition of knowledge and skills essential to safe clinical practice while respecting individual learning styles - 14.
+Midwifery education recognizes that adult students are responsible for their own learning and therefore the faculty provides the climate that facilitates the acquisition of knowledge and skills essential to safe clinical practice while respecting individuals learning styles. - 15.
+Midwifery education promotes community services. - 16.
+Midwifery education at the graduate level promotes professional role development that mandates an international health care policy, to assess the health of communities, and to participate in teaching. - 17.
 Midwifery education and practice are based upon ethical principles. - 18.
-Midwifery education is enhanced through diversity in the student body and faculty. - 19.
-Individuals from a variety of educational and experiential backgrounds can be comparably prepared to enter the profession of midwifery as safe beginning practitioners. - 20.
+Midwifery education is enhanced through diversity in the student body and faculty.

+- 19. Individuals from a variety of educational and experiential backgrounds can be comparably prepared to enter the profession of midwifery as safe beginning practitioners. - 20.
 Faculty contribute to knowledge in the health professions through advancements in clinical practice; scholarly activities; basic and applied research; and professional service.